ubleipzig/marctools/README.md

 Similar output to [marctojson](https://github.com/miku/marctojson) (Java version).
 The Go version is a bit more lightweight and faster.

-Performance data point:
+Performance data points:

-* extracting 5 fields from 4007756 records from a 4.3G file takes about
+* Extracting 5 fields from 4007756 records from a 4.3G file takes about
   8 minutes, so about 8349 records per second.
 That's about four times faster than the Java version.

+* As comparison, the baseline iteration, which only creates the MARC data structures takes about 4 minutes in Go, which amounts to about 17425 records per seconds.

+* A simple `yaz-marcdump -np` seems to iterate over the same 4007756 records in about 30 seconds (133591 records per second).

 Example usage: